 If all of these drugs influence GLP-1 in similar ways, what makes each of them unique?

-• There are small variations in chemical structure as well as different dosage and delivery methods that may play a part in how they are approved for use.
+- Small variations in chemical structure, as well as different dosage and delivery methods, may affect how they are approved for use.

 How Do GLP-1 Agonists Work?

-Though the different dosages and types may impact the body in a variety of ways, generally GLP-1 agonist medications have some of the following effects:
+Though the different dosages and types may impact the body in a variety of ways, generally, GLP-1 agonist medications may:

-• Delay gastric emptying and slow the speed at which food leaves the stomach and glucose may enter the blood, thus reducing post-meal glucose levels
+- Delay gastric emptying and slow the speed at which food leaves the stomach, and glucose may enter the blood.
+This can potentially reduce post-meal glucose levels

-• Promote the proliferation of pancreatic beta cells, which produce insulin
+- Promote the proliferation or increase the reproduction of pancreatic beta cells, which produce insulin

-GLP-1 receptor agonists may also have the ability to restore the body’s insulin-secretion function in the pancreas, which can contribute to improvements in glucose regulation and body weight reduction in those with diabetes.
+- GLP-1 receptor agonists may also restore the body's insulin-secretion function in the pancreas, which can contribute to improvements in glucose regulation and body weight reduction in those with diabetes.

-Studies have also shown that these drugs interact with other parts of the body, potentially positively affecting cardiovascular health.
-Heart disease risk factors such as high blood pressure and high cholesterol may be favorably impacted.
+- Studies have also shown that these drugs interact with other parts of the body, potentially reducing the risk of health conditions such as kidney disease, cardiovascular diseases, and heart attacks.
+This means it could also potentially positively impact heart disease risk factors such as high blood pressure and high cholesterol.

 What’s the Difference Between Ozempic and Wegovy?